kirkland headshot

 About Anna

-Kirkland is an interdisciplinary scholar of law and politics in the contemporary United States with a focus on rights claiming, health, and discrimination.
+Kirkland is an interdisciplinary scholar of law and politics in the contemporary United States with a focus on rights claiming; health; and discrimination.
 She studies how ordinary people mobilize law and rights claims to make political claims about what they deserve and what harms to them should be officially recognized.
 Her research has explored topics such as whether weight discrimination in the workplace should be illegal and how claims to vaccine injury should be handled.
-She has offered testimony to the Massachusetts legislature in their consideration of a weight-based civil rights bill and submitted an expert witness brief in the Michigan same sex marriage case, DeBoer v.
-Snyder (2014), as well as advised the CDC and immunization advocacy groups about the activities of the anti-vaccine movement.
+She has offered testimony to the Massachusetts legislature in their consideration of a weight-based civil rights bill and submitted an expert witness brief in the Michigan same sex marriage case; DeBoer v.
+Snyder (2014); as well as advised the CDC and immunization advocacy groups about the activities of the anti-vaccine movement.

 In the News

-"Expand Legal Protections to Include Weight," Anna Kirkland, New York Times, November 29, 2011.
+Opinion: "Expand Legal Protections to Include Weight," Anna Kirkland, New York Times, November 29, 2011.

 Publications